Spain in the Eurovision Song Contest 2018: Promotion

 In addition to their international appearances, on 26 February, Amaia y Alfred performed an acoustic version of the song on talk show El Hormiguero on Antena 3, where they were guest interviewed.
 On 11 March, they performed the acoustic version on talk show Viva la vida on Telecinco, where they were likewise guest interviewed.
 On 15 March, they performed the song on the Premios Dial awards show at the Auditorio de Tenerife in Santa Cruz, aired live on Divinity.
 On 24 March, they performed the song on the La noche de Cadena 100 charity concert at the WiZink Center in Madrid, aired live on Divinity.
 On 25 March, they performed as guests on competitive dance reality television series Fama, a bailar, aired on #0.
 On 21 April, they performed during the Eurovision-Spain Pre-Party event which was held at the Sala La Riviera venue in Madrid.
-On 26 April, the special live concert event Amaia, Alfred y amigos, which aired on TVE's official website and the web platform Playz, centered on them, accompanied by guest performers Zahara and Love of Lesbian, among others.
+On 26 April, the special live concert event Amaia, Alfred y amigos, which aired on RTVE's official website and the web platform Playz, centered on them, accompanied by guest performers Zahara and Love of Lesbian, among others.
 During the concert, Amaia y Alfred performed "Your Song", an English version of their entry.

 At Eurovision

 The Eurovision Song Contest 2018 took place at the Altice Arena in Lisbon, Portugal and consisted of two semi-finals on 8 and 10 May and the final on 12 May 2018.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", Spain automatically qualifies to compete in the final.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 At the semi-final allocation draw on 29 January 2018, Spain was drawn to vote in the first semi-final on 8 May; the country also performed in the first semi-final jury show on 7 May, and an extended clip of the performance was broadcast in the televised semi-final show the following evening.

 In Spain, both semi-finals were broadcast on La 2, while the final was televised on La 1 with commentary by Tony Aguilar and Julia Varela.
-The Spanish spokesperson, who announced the top 12-point score awarded by the Spanish jury during the final, was Nieves Álvarez, for the second year in a row.
+RTVE appointed Nieves Álvarez as its spokesperson to announce during the final the top 12-point score awarded by the Spanish jury, for the second year in a row.
 For the first time, the final of the Eurovision Song Contest was broadcast live in cinemas across the country due to an agreement with cinema chain Cinesa.
 The Spanish song placed 23rd in the final with 61 points.